Forms for Business Establishment in the Mainland

 The employers could determine their salary and benefit package for their employees.
 However, salary and benefits paid to employees shall not be lower than the minimum wages set by national and local governments.
 According to their management needs, the employers could establish employee incentive plans, such as performance bonus and stock options, to attract talents.
 Salary shall be paid at least on a monthly basis in local currency.
 Detailed payment date can be agreed upon and documented in the employment contract.

 FIEs and other employers should follow requirements about the working hour prescribed by labour laws in the Mainland.
 Employees subject to standard working hour system shall work for no more than 8 hours a day and no more than 40 hours a week.
-For posts that meet relevant criteria, employers could choose to adopt the special working hour system after obtaining approval from the relevant authorities in accordance with local regulations.
+For posts that meet relevant criteria, employers could choose to adopt a special working hour system after obtaining approval from the relevant authorities in accordance with local regulations.

 The employers should deduct the Individual Income Tax (IIT) before making salary payments to employees, and filing tax with relevant tax authorities during tax filing period after salary payment.